 As a young parent I wrote little, but kept the faith.
 Two of the four poems I eventually produced in the early 1980s were included in The Raving Beauties' No Holds Barred (The Women's Press, 1985).
 That set me off, with regular Arvon courses and The Mutiny Poets group in Hull.
 In 2013 I received a New Poets Bursary Award from New Writing North (http://newwritingnorth.com/) and, after magazine and anthology publications, my debut collection, Going to Bed with the Moon, is now available from Oversteps Books.

 I'm now living in Sheffield with Bob, my partner, in a house sandwiched between two parks.
 Our son's family lives nearby and our daughter's family are in Edinburgh.
 I continue to write about loss, but also the tree- and bird-filled landscape that surrounds me.
 And along with my leaning towards the downbeat, I am always inspired by the quirky, surreal and laugh-out-loud hilarious nature of everyday life.

 Prose has not been entirely purged from my life.
 I recently completed a co-authored family memoir with Carol Komaromy, a longstanding friend from the Open University.
-Published in 2018 by Palgrave Macmillan, it explores the impact of two world wars upon the families we grew up in.
-And over the last two years I have been reviewing poetry for the WriteOutLoud website and Orbis, the poetry magazine.
+Published in 2018 by Palgrave Macmillan, it explores the impact of two world wars upon the families we grew up in (see familyhistoryandwar.com).
+And in recent years I have been reviewing poetry for the WriteOutLoud website and Orbis, the poetry magazine.

 For further information about my academic writing: https://www.sheffield.ac.uk/socstudies/staff/staff-profiles/hockey#tab00